This page was last updated in 2022.

 If you decide to join the military, you have two options – Army Reserves Vs. Active Duty

 Joining the military can be intimidating, particularly if you don’t have friends or family in the military to guide you and VA services.
 Being a CRNA in the military is a fantastic opportunity.
-Not only do you have significant autonomy but you will also get some of the best experience possible!
+Not only do you have significant autonomy but you will also get some of the best experiences possible!

 It is pretty typical for the pay as an Active Duty CRNA to be less than that of a Civilian CRNA.
-However, your pay is tax free when you are overseas, which is a huge benefit.
+However, your pay is tax-free when you are overseas, which is a huge benefit.
 Also, keep in mind the other benefits of being in the military, including a government pension, medical benefits, and housing allowance to name a few.

 Similarities between the two include STRAP and you will attend Basic Officer Leader Course (BOLC) after you complete your certification exam.

 Some of the differences are pretty obvious.
 For example, Active Duty is comparable to a full-time job whereas Reserves is more of a part-time commitment.
 With the Reserves, your obligation is 1 weekend each month and 2 weeks each year for field training.
 There is some flexibility with the duty requirements for the Reserves.
 For instance, you may be able to combine your weekends if you need a certain time off.

 The typical service requirement for Active Duty is 2-6 years.
 For Reserves, it is 3-6 years.